Dynamical spike solutions in a nonlocal model of pattern formation: Instability of stationary solutions

 in order to obtain a solution $u\in C([0,T],L^\infty(\Omega))$ and $\xi\in C([0,T])$ for some $T>0$ depending on initial conditions and on nonlinearities.
 Then, a classical argument applied to system \eqref{int1}-\eqref{int2} allows us to show that, in fact, $u(x,\cdot), \xi(\cdot)\in C^1([0,T])$ for every $x\in \Omega$.
 Moreover, if $u_0\in C(\Omega)$, then $u\in C([0,T]\times \Omega)$ (see {\it e.g.} \cite[Ch.~3]{Z86} for results on differential equations in Banach spaces).

-Our goal in this section is to study stability properties of stationary solutions of the shadow system \eqref{eqs1}-\eqref{eqs2}.
+Our goal in this part of Appendix is to study stability properties of stationary solutions of the general nonlocal system \eqref{Beq1}-\eqref{Beq2}.
 Here, a couple $(U,\bxi)\in L^\infty(\Omega)\times \R$ is called a stationary solution if

 Now, if equation \eqref{seq1} can be solved (locally and not necessarily uniquely) with respect to $U(x)$, we obtain that $U$ has to be constant on a subset of $\Omega$.
-This is indeed the case of particular models discussed by us in the next section, where a characterization of all solutions to system \eqref{seq1}-\eqref{seq2} is possible.
+This is indeed the case of the particular model of early carcinogenezis discussed by us in Section \ref{sec:stat}, where a characterization of all stationary solutions is possible.

-Our main result on stationary solutions to the shadow system \eqref{eqs1}-\eqref{eqs2} provides a~simple and natural condition under which a steady state is unstable.
+Our main result on stationary solutions to the nonlocal system \eqref{Beq1}-\eqref{Beq2} provides a~simple and natural condition under which a steady state is unstable.